terrier-org/terrier-core/doc/learning.md

 DSM:org.terrier.matching.dsms.MRFDependenceScoreModifier
 ```

 Next, we want to retrieve results for the training topics.
-In this, we are going to be calculating results with multiple features, as listed in the `etc/features.list` file, so we use a series of Matching classes: [FatFull](javadoc/org/terrier/matching/daat/FatFull.html) with DPH to make a [FatResultSet](javadoc/org/terrier/matching/FatResultSet.html) (i.e. a ResultSet scored by DPH, but with extra posting information), and [FatFeaturedScoringMatching](javadoc/org/terrier/matching/FatFeaturedScoringMatching.html) to add the additional features, and return a FeaturedResultSet.
-We then add the document label from the qrels using LabelDecorator, and write the results in a LETOR-compatible results file using Normalised2LETOROutputFormat:
+In doing so, we are going to be identifying our candidate documents, and then calculating multiple features for each document (as listed in the `etc/features.list` file), so we use a series of Matching classes: [FatFull](javadoc/org/terrier/matching/daat/FatFull.html) with DPH to make a [FatResultSet](javadoc/org/terrier/matching/FatResultSet.html) (i.e. a ResultSet scored by DPH, but with extra posting information), and [FatFeaturedScoringMatching](javadoc/org/terrier/matching/FatFeaturedScoringMatching.html) to add the additional features, and return a FeaturedResultSet.
+We then add the document relevance labels from the qrels using LabelDecorator, and write the results in a LETOR-compatible results file using Normalised2LETOROutputFormat:

 ```
     bin/terrier batchretrieval -t $TR_TOPICS -w DPH -c labels:on -F Normalised2LETOROutputFormat -o tr.letor -Dtrec.matching=FatFeaturedScoringMatching,org.terrier.matching.daat.FatFull -Dfat.featured.scoring.matching.features=FILE -Dfat.featured.scoring.matching.features.file=$PWD/etc/features.list -Dlearning.labels.file=$TR_QRELS  -Dproximity.dependency.type=SD